tkim90/tkim90/README.md

-Software Engineer based in San Francisco.
+Software Engineer based in San Francisco, currently exploring RAG, agents in vertical industries, and all things LLMs.

 Previously co-founder/CTO at ☀️ Spark AI (YC W24) building AI software for the energy industry.